CDC warns against cruises, regardless of vaccination status

 The CDC on Thursday also recommended that passengers get tested and quarantine for five days after docking, regardless of their vaccination status and even if they have no symptoms.

-The omicron variant has sent case levels soaring across the U.S., including Florida, the hub of the nation’s cruise industry.
+Omicron has sent cases skyrocketing to unprecedented levels across the U.S., including Florida, the hub of the nation’s cruise industry.
 The state set another record this week for new daily cases, with more than 58,000 recorded Wednesday.

 U.S. cruise lines have not announced any plans to halt trips, though vessels have been denied entry at some foreign ports.

+Carnival Corp.’s spokesman Roger Frizzell said in an email after the CDC recommendation that the company had no planned changes.

+“Our enhanced health and safety protocols have proven to be effective time and time again over the past year,” he said.

-Before the CDC announcement, Royal Caribbean Group said in a statement that omicron is leading to passenger cancellations and changes to itineraries, but that the mutant version is causing “significantly less severe symptoms than earlier variants.”
+Before the CDC announcement, Royal Caribbean Group said in a statement that omicron is leading to passenger cancelations and changes to itineraries, but it is causing “significantly less severe symptoms than earlier variants.”

-The company said that since cruising restarted in U.S. waters last spring, 1.1 million guests had traveled with its cruise lines and 1,745 people had tested positive for COVID-19, or about 0.16% of the passengers.
+The company said that since cruising restarted in U.S. waters last spring, 1.1 million guests had traveled with its cruise lines and 1,745 people had tested positive for COVID-19, or about 0.16%.

-It said that 41 required hospitalization, and that no passengers hit with the omicron variant had been taken to hospitals.
+The company further said that 41 people required hospitalization, and that no passengers hit with omicron had been taken to the hospital.

 “We don’t like to see even one case, but our experience is a fraction of the comparable statistics of virtually any other comparable location or industry.
 Few businesses are subject to such intense scrutiny, regulation and disclosure requirements by so many authorities,” said Richard Fain, CEO of Royal Caribbean.